webqit/oohtml/README.md

 const { HTMLContextProvider, ContextRequestEvent, ContextReturnValue } = window.webqit;
 ```

-And here's how the Context API works:
+That said...

-+ It is possible to specify a name for a provider:
++ it is possible to specify a name for a provider:

     ```js
     // Instantiate and attach to a node